piki/patandpat.js/lesson-plan.md

 ## Persistence, arrays, and sorting

 We'll build a top-ten list for high scores.
-Each time they end a game, they will add the score to the array, sort it, and drop the 11th element (if any).
-Time permitting, we'll persist the top ten list as a JSON string in a cookie.
+Each time they end a game, they will add the score to the array, sort it, and drop the final element.

+We'll use a for loop to draw the high scores on the start screen.

+Time permitting, we'll persist the top ten list as a JSON string using localStorage.

 ## Sprites and random numbers